RoshanNDev/CYOA/teamup/teamupdeath.md

 You and Ronda are attacked by natives.
-You both died.
+You both died a gruesome death.